vNNi/Marketapp-web/README.md

   </a>
 </p>

-> PWA to use when you need a spreadsheet in market to check the list of produtos!
+> PWA to use when you need a spreadsheet in market to handle a list of products!

 ## Install